- Load-modulation power amplifier platforms provide maximized efficiency over the extended power back-off range

 - Architectures exhibit ideal solutions for current and future energy-efficiency, multi-band, and multi-mode radio transmitters

-- Reconfigurable Asymmetrical Load Modulation Balanced Amplifier—This invention is an extension of the Pseudo‐Doherty Load Modulated Balanced Amplifier invention.
-It discloses a new active load‐modulation platform for high‐efficiency power amplification, named asymmetrical load modulated balanced amplifier (ALMBA).
-Two asymmetrical amplifiers coupled quadratically are load- modulated by a control amplifier (CA).
-With the proper setting of phase, amplitude, and turn‐on sequence of three sub‐amplifiers, a hybrid load modulation of the overall power amplifier (PA) is achievable, leading to maximally enhanced efficiency over extended dynamic power range.
-Moreover, with the phase control method and reconfigurable biasing scheme, the unlimited bandwidth of this load modulation amplifier can be maintained from regular LMBA.
-This architecture exhibits an ideal solution for the current and future energy‐efficiency, multi‐band, and multi‐mode radio transmitters.
+Invention Track Code: 11637, Reconfigurable Asymmetrical Load Modulation Balanced Amplifier—This invention is an extension of the pseudo‐Doherty load modulated balanced amplifier invention.
+The ALMBA uses two asymmetrical subamplifiers coupled quadratically and load-modulated by a control amplifier (CA), leading to optimized load modulation behaviors of all three amplifiers.
+With the proper setting of phase, amplitude, and turn‐on sequence of three sub‐amplifiers, a hybrid load modulation of the overall power amplifier (PA) is achievable.
+This leads to maximally enhanced efficiency over extended dynamic power range.
+Moreover, with the phase control method and a unique reconfigurable biasing scheme, the unlimited bandwidth of this load modulation amplifier can be maintained from regular LMBA.